 Memorable Manitobans: Henry McKenney (1826-1886)

-By the summer of 1877 he had again left Winnipeg and is reputed to have died somewhere in Washington Territory about the year 1886.
+By the summer of 1877 he had again left Winnipeg and died at Tacoma, Washington on 12 December 1886.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.